Need Legal Help Now?

 As soon as possible, an injured person should contact their insurance company to find out how treatment is covered under their insurance policy.
 Since insurance policies often have unique provisions to deal with bicycle-accident injuries, it is important to review the policy and speak with the insurance adjuster to get clarification on coverage.

-When a bicycle collision is serious or fatal, it is important to find a Savannah bike accident attorney
+When an accident is serious or fatal, it is important to find a Savannah bicycle accident attorney